 This is an online course, so using technology tools is a requirement to pass the class.
-Keep in mind that sometimes your internet might fail, your pet chimpanzee might spill orange juice on your laptop, etc. Do not wait until the deadline to turn things in.
-Because many classes have the same or similar end of week deadlines, the Moodle server might be overloaded at times and it might take longer than expected to turn in assignments.
+Keep in mind that sometimes your internet might fail, your pet chimpanzee might spill orange juice on your laptop, etc. Do not wait until the end of the deadline to turn things in.
+Because many classes have the same or similar deadlines, the Moodle server might be overloaded on Sunday evenings and it might take longer to turn in assignments.
 It is your responsibility to submit your work on time-do not blame technology for this.
-I highly recommend keeping a weekly schedule where you plan to get your assignments in by Friday morning.
+I highly recommend keeping a schedule where you get your assignments in by Friday if possible.